BenRogersWPG/WebSearch/README.md

 ## Future Development Ideas and To-dos 📝

 - If selected text is a URL, open it directly or run it through PageSpeed Insights
+- Replace the image the search bar step on the walkthrough to show autocomplete
 - Add option to add manual text to selected text when performing a search
 - Examine performance analysis of code to find potential optimizations
 - Add ability to run extension from selected text in the terminal